 Any alteration to the student’s record will be in accordance with the decision of the hearing panel and will become a permanent part of that record.
 The student has a right to add a statement to a challenged record if the panel’s decision is not to amend the record in accordance with the student’s request.

 Students who believe that the adjudications of their challenges were unfair or not in keeping with the provisions of the act may request, in writing, assistance from the Vice President for Student Affairs to aid them in filing complaints with the Family Education Rights and Privacy Act (FERPA), U.S. Department of Education, Washington, D.C.
 20202.

 The Alumni Association of Western Connecticut State University, founded in 1919, promotes the general welfare of the university.
-The board of directors comprises 16 directors and five officers who meet regularly to discuss and plan future activities of the association.
+The board of directors comprises 21 directors (includes five officers) and Life members who meet regularly to discuss and plan future activities of the association.

-Contributing members receive a membership card, borrowing privileges at both the Ruth A. Haas and Robert Young Libraries, use of computers in the Haas Library, and special discounts at local and nationwide businesses.
-All alumni receive The Cupola magazine, Alumni E-Newsletter, insurance and credit card discount offers, career services through the Career Development Center, alumni locator service, and invitations to special alumni receptions and events, including Homecoming.
+All graduates are members of the Alumni Association for life with borrowing privileges at both the Ruth A. Haas and Robert Young Libraries, use of computers in the Haas Library, and special discounts at local and nationwide businesses.
+All alumni receive The Cupola magazine, insurance and credit card discount offers, career services through the Career Success Center, alumni locator service, and invitations to special alumni receptions and events, including Homecoming.

 Scholarships are awarded each year by the Alumni Association to students who meet academic requirements and show evidence of extracurricular involvement in the university and the community.